 - In one episode of 70s Brit Com Some Mothers Do 'Ave 'Em, the rather 'special' protagonist Frank Spencer (Michael Crawford) is a guest at a house where all of the fixtures and fittings are computer-controlled.
 In his usual inimitable manner Frank manages to completely wreck the place in half an hour.

-- A parody of HAL from 2001 A Space Odyssey in a Simpsons "Treehouse of Horror" episode is this.
-It's the voice of Pierce Brosnan and it falls in love with Marge.
+- A parody of HAL from 2001: A Space Odyssey in a Simpsons "Treehouse of Horror" episode is this...
+The computer has the voice of Pierce Brosnan and it quickly falls in love with Marge.
 Hilarity Ensues.

 - The early Chuck Jones cartoon Dog-Gone Modern features two dogs wandering into a "House of Tomorrow" exhibit and interact with, among other things, a robot cleaner that keeps taking their bone.
 Later remade as House Hunting Mice, with mice characters Hubie and Bertie.